-- The term Two-Spirit is a term some Indigenous people use to refer to themselves (not for use by non-indigenous people) - Language is always changing.
-Some terms you may have heard are not commonly used anymore: - Transexual - - MTF or FTM - Tranny (this word in particular has a history of use as a derogatory term) - BUT, some people do use these terms to refer to themselves.
-It's always good to ask how someone likes to be referred to!
+- The term Two-Spirit is a term some Indigenous people use to refer to themselves (many indigenous people ask that this term not be used by non-indigenous people) - Language is always changing.
+Some terms you may have heard are not commonly used anymore: - Transexual - MTF or FTM - Tranny (this word in particular has a history of use as a derogatory term) - BUT, some people do use these terms to refer to themselves.
+It's always good to ask how someone wants you to refer to them.